TFT Tier List of Teamcomps - Check The Strongest Teamfight Tactics Compositions!

 This variant is based on the Gangplank double synergy that makes him a bridge between the two classes.
 This setup is extremely squishy, but can also deal a lot of damage.
 However, I don’t think it’s ever worth going for without the BotRK.
 In patch 9.14 hyper rolling in the early game to get multiple three-stars Gunslingers was one of the premier strategies, at least if you had enough on-hit items.
 It's not as strong anymore though.

 This is a weird and easily countered strategy, based on using the Yordle dodging passive.
-Highest tier champion of this origin is Gnar, what makes it possible to collect the whole six pretty quickly.
-At that point you get the 50% chance of dodging attacks for all your Yordles.
+The highest tier champion of this origin is Gnar, which makes it possible to collect the whole six pretty quickly.
+At that point, you get the 50% chance of dodging attacks for all your Yordles.

 Demons are slowly becoming a balance nightmare in TFT.
-In patch 9.14 they got a pretty signficant buff.
-It’s not surprising to be honest, they were pretty underwhelming before.
+In patch 9.14 they got a pretty significant buff.
+It’s not surprising, to be honest, they were pretty underwhelming before.
 It instantly established them as one of the top tier comps.
 Next patch tuned some of them down and now they’re in a much better place.
 First of all, their passive is pretty weak at low numbers, but the high proc ratio at every level, while some champions got much stronger.
-Moving Elise to, cost tier 1 was a good move too.
-It made stacking different Demons significantly easier, leaving four of them of them in tier 2 and tier 3 (which still is a lot).
+Moving Elise too, cost tier 1 was a good move too.
+It made stacking different Demons significantly easier, leaving four of them in tier 2 and tier 3 (which still is a lot).
 The ratio changes made it much easier to get T2 and T3 units to higher levels.

 The go-to carry for most Demon comps is Aatrox - a lot of items can work really well on him.
 Spear of Shojin and Hextech Gunblade are extremely strong, but pretty much all the mana, tank or AP are a worthwhile addition too.
 The other potential carries are Varus, Morgana and eventually Swain.
 Varus can definitely use attack speed and, in the perfect scenario, Runaan’s Hurricane.
 It allows him to proc the Demon passive on multiple targets at the same time, causing extra damage and mana burn.
 When you get other Rangers, Statikk Shiv is obviously great.
 That being said, Varus might be the worst one at proccing it, due to his long ability casting time.